henryaj/demotivator/README.md

 ![Demotivator screenshot](demotivator.jpg)

-A one day project from my first day at @makersacademy.
+A one day project from my first day at Makers Academy.

 A simple Sinatra app.
 Serves up a single page that lets you find an image from Google Image search, move it into a working area, and add a (hopefully uninspiring) caption to it.